snhilde/statusbar3/README.md

 All values must be a pound (#) sign followed by six hex digits, in the style of RRGGBB.

 If `color_text` is set to SB_FALSE, then these color codes will be ignored.

+## Contributing ##
+Send a pull request or a message.
+Additional functionality is welcome, as are suggestions to make the program leaner, faster, and better performing.